abilandz/PH8124/Final_Project/FinalProject.md

 tar xf HIJING_LBF_test.tar.gz
 ```

 This dataset corresponds to the HIJING model prediction for the collisions of heavy ions (Pb-Pb) at a collision energy of 2.76 TeV.
-That was the colliding system and energy in Run 1 operations (2009-2013) at Large Hadron Collider.
+That was the heavy-ion colliding system and energy used in Run 1 operations (2009-2013) at Large Hadron Collider.

 Inside the directory ```HIJING_LBF_test``` there are 10 subdirectories named ```0, 1, ..., 9```, and in each subdirectory 5 files.
 Each subdirectory corresponds to the working directory of a separate process that was running an independent HIJING simulation.
 Besides the various config or log files in each subdirectory, the most important file is ASCII file ```HIJING_LBF_test_small.out```, in which the final output of HIJING is stored.
 Each file ```HIJING_LBF_test_small.out``` contains the detailed output for 10 heavy-ion collisions.
-Therefore, the total dataset for the analysis in the final project amounts to 10x10 = 100 heavy-ion collisions.
+Therefore, the total dataset for the analysis in the final project amounts to 10&times;10 = 100 heavy-ion collisions.

 The file ```HIJING_LBF_test_small.out``` has the following example structure and content:
 ```bash